 - If you want solid gold, 14k gold would be the best choice for high-quality pieces that you would like to wear long term but solid gold jewelry does come with a high price tag.

-- Vermeil and gold-filled jewelry is a good alternative for the budget-conscious fashionistas.
+- Vermeil and gold-filled jewelry is a good alternative for budget-conscious fashionistas.
 A vermeil piece with thick plating in 18k gold would definitely be a good choice.
 If you don’t mind a lower base metal, gold-filled pieces would be the best choice when it comes to long-lasting and durable jewelry.

 - In regards to seasonal trends and jewelry you need just for an occasion, go for gold plated jewelry unless you suffer from skin allergies.